-Steve played basketball at Princeton University and graduated Magna Cum Laude.
+Steve played basketball at Princeton University and graduated magna cum laude.
 He then went to Harvard Law School where he graduated with honors.

 Steve enjoys supervising all the cases in the firm.
 He has tried a multitude of jury trials over the years and continues to be involved in most jury selections and trials today.
-His reputation for always being prepared and ready for trial has led to thousands of successful settlements.
+Steve’s reputation for always being prepared and ready for trial has led to thousands of successful settlements.
 He takes great pride in being able to work each day with his son and three nephews.

 Steve has always had a passion for public service.
 He was elected to the Florida House of Representatives for six terms.
-He received 7 consecutive St. Petersburg Times Award nominations as the Most Valuable Member of the State House.
+Steve received 7 consecutive St. Petersburg Times Award nominations as the Most Valuable Member of the State House.
 He was also the Florida Education Association’s Outstanding Legislator in 1980 and 1982.

 Steve enjoys biking to work each day as well as fishing and kayaking.
 He and his wife Anne also love spending time with their granddaughter.

 Steve is also known for his tremendous generosity.
 Steve and Gary established a $1 million endowment to pay the full college tuition of certain graduates of their high school alma mater, Paxon High, who are accepted, enrolled and qualify for financial aid at the University of North Florida.
 To this day, almost 100 students have benefited from this opportunity.
 Other contributions include a $1 million donation to boost education at five inner-city elementary schools, a $2 million donation to Edward Waters College and most recently a fund established to help staff Jacksonville’s parks over the summer so young people would have a safe place to play.

 Steve graduated magna cum laude from Princeton University where he played on the basketball team.
 Steve graduated with honors from Harvard Law School.

 - Jacksonville Bar Association

 - The Florida Justice Association